COMMUNITY -RUN FARMERS' MARKETS

 How can I join an existing market?

 Our Network Markets provide opportunities for gardeners to sell their produce.
 In addition, Just Food Farmers' Markets rely heavily on volunteers, and are always looking for volunteers to help run their market.
+Contact the market directly for volunteer opportunities.

 How can I start a market?